Angus Tarnawsky ︎ b. 1988 in lutruwita (Tasmania, Australia)

 ︎ @incontextmusic

-Angus Tarnawsky is an artist, musician, curator and researcher, currently based in London (UK).
-As an artist and musical improviser, he has worked extensively with lathe cut records and dubplates, often through site-specific and place-responsive performances, installations, workshops, recordings and other archival practices.
+Angus Tarnawsky is an artist, musician, curator and researcher, currently living and working in London (UK).
+As a musical improviser and audio engineer, he has worked extensively with lathe cut records and dubplates, often through site-specific and place-responsive performances, installations, workshops and archival practices.
 As a curator, he has released a wide range of experimental audio works on his label, In Context Music (ICM).
-As a PhD candidate at Concordia University (Tiohtià:ke/Montréal), he investigates the social and political dimensions of hearing and listening in urban spaces.
+He has recently completed a PhD in Communication at Concordia University (Tiohtià:ke/Montréal), where he investigated the social and political dimensions of hearing and listening in urban spaces.
 Several phases of this work are documented in the recent book chapter, “What do I hear, and how do I listen?
 Thinking with sound on the Lachine Canal” as part of Palgrave Macmillan's edited volume, “Sound Research for Troubling Times.”

 Expertise and Interests